Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Condensed_Matter/Spin_Chain/Heisenberg-like_Chain.md

 ## The Boundary Term $H_N$

-Since the spin chain contains only nearest neighbor interaction, the only boundary term is $H_N$, which must be transformed carefully:
+Since the spin chain contains only nearest neighbor interaction, the only boundary term is $H_N$:

 $$
 \begin{align*}